Alex1100/heatchek_inc/README.md

 - [ ] Component to view job details aka (location of house, square footage, expected earnings, etc...)
 - [ ] Basic Landing Page to find and schedule more jobs
 - [ ] Auth to allow customers to activate and deactivate prior listing tour links at will
+- [ ] Create form to allow client to select what kind of services they want.
+At the end when we schedule we will need to add docusign and stripe payment integration.
+- [ ] Add stripe payment integration